Areas covered:

 Account Number 00794554

-We would appreciate if you referenced your payment as follows: BBR22 followed by your initial(s) and surname e.g. BBR22RMJACKSON.
+We would appreciate if you referenced your payment as follows: BBR24 followed by your initial(s) and surname e.g. BBR24RMJACKSON.
 Please notify us of your BACS payment by sending an email to the Borders Treasurer.

-2022 was an extraordinary year for birds within the region on a number of fronts.
+2024 was another excellent year for birds within the Borders region on a number of fronts.

-• The highest ever species total in a year by a large margin
+• The second highest ever species total in a year (230 species)

 The Report is illustrated with colour photographs taken by local birders and is generously supported by graphs depicting trends of species records in recent years, as well as tetrad maps for selected species.